lindastepanuka/cucumber_workshop/README.md

 A workshop for Tieto Baltic Networking Conference.
 Based on [Shouty.js](https://github.com/cucumber-ltd/shouty.js).

+## Info

+The examples have been added to the respective folders.
+There's also a workshop_2 folder for visiting Tieto.com webpage.

 ## Shouty

 Shouty is a social networking application for short physical distances.